alexbuiltit/ui-card/README.md

     - `ComponentName.js`: This is the component file
     - `ComponentName.styled.js`: This is the file that holds all the styles for the component, I have extracted the styles from the component file to make it easy to read.
-    - `ComponentName.stories.js`: These are storybook files, they will generate stories that can bee seen when you `npm run storybook`
+    - `ComponentName.stories.js`: These are storybook files, they will generate stories that can be seen when you `npm run storybook`

 ### Helpers